cmmorrow/build-magic/docs/user_guide/runners/local_usage.md

 ## Specifying a local environment

 Optionally, when running a stage locally, you can specify a local environment for the stage to run in.
-You might want to do this to ensure a stage with Debian Linux specific commands don't run on Red Hat Enterprise Linux, or Windows Powershell commands don't run on MacOS.
-If the operating system (or Linux distribution) don't match the current machine, build-magic will skip the stage.
+You might want to do this to ensure a stage with Debian Linux specific commands doesn't run on Red Hat Enterprise Linux, or Windows Powershell commands don't run on MacOS.
+If the operating system (or Linux distribution) doesn't match the current machine, build-magic will skip the stage.

 ```bash
 > build-magic -r local -e debian --verbose echo hello world